Sindex42/gone-with-the-wind/README.md

 # Gone With The Wind
 <a href="https://codeclimate.com/github/Sindex42/gone-with-the-wind/maintainability"><img src="https://api.codeclimate.com/v1/badges/f72306b513234e01ecdf/maintainability" /></a>

 A library program to manage searches, lending and returning of books.
-All required and optional user stories completed apart from the last one regarding fines for users who are late returning their books.
+All required and optional user stories completed.

 ## Getting started